emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-security.md

 # Security

-In this microlearning we will focus on securing the API Gateway.
+In this microlearning, we will focus on securing the API Gateway.
 To ensure that not everyone can access the operations that you have made available you need security.
 Security in itself is a broad term.

-The focal point of this microlearning are the general security measures that specify how clients should prove to the API Gateway that they are who they say they are.
+The focal point of this microlearning is the general security measures that specify how clients should prove to the API Gateway that they are who they say they are.
-In other words the available methods within eMagiz to verify this
+In other words, the available methods within eMagiz to verify this

 In the microlearnings that will follow we will zoom in on configuring roles and users to ensure that although a user can access the API Gateway they still cannot perform operations for which they are not authorized.

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: February 19th 2021
+- Last update: February 19th, 2021
 - Required reading time: 6 minutes

 ## 1. Prerequisites